 Pinot Noir: Storage

-Pinot Noir’s delicate structure and high acidity make it particularly sensitive to storage conditions.
-Premium Pinot Noir, especially from regions like Burgundy, can age for decades, developing complex flavors over time.
+Pinot Noir’s delicate structure and high acidity make it especially sensitive to storage conditions.
+The upside is that premium Pinot Noir, particularly from Burgundy, can age for decades, building complex flavors that collectors pay serious premiums to experience.

 - Temperature: Store Pinot Noir at a consistent 50°F to 55°F (10°C to 13°C) to prevent rapid aging or spoilage.
 Temperature fluctuations can compromise its delicate balance and lead to premature oxidation.